flynnkc/Photobooth/README.md

 This is a work in progress and subject to change frequently.
 Not all features that I would like to add are present or working.
 I'm a student so this is just something I've been doing in my free time.

+Credit to Irina Iriser for open licence background image.

 Libraries Used:
 - Picamera
 - Datetime